 The last ten years of the car industry has been in the sign of electric vehicles and advanced technologies.
 All major car companies are sponsoring innovative startups, and brands like Tesla, Rimac, or Polestar has grown from a small project into global and very influential players.
 However, there is one name missing.
 A true industry`s pioneer and the company which had all the right ingredients but somehow disappeared from the scene after just a few turbulent years in the business.

 The Man Behind The Name

 Fisker Automotive is the brainchild of Henrik Fisker, a renowned car designer who penned some of the most beautiful BMWs, Aston Martins, and Fords in recent history.
-After leaving Aston Martin in 2005, Fisker entered the highly exclusive world of boutique and coach-built sports cars and started producing two models – Fisker Latigo CS (based on BMW 645) and Fisker Tramonto (based on Mercedes SL55 AMG).
-However, it looked like his mind was set on building its own cars not just re-bodied the existing ones, so he started Fisker Automotive in 2007 as a company which is dedicated to making a first proper plug-in hybrid luxury vehicle in the world.
+After leaving Aston Martin in 2005, Fisker entered the highly exclusive world of boutique and coach-built sports cars and started producing two models – the Fisker Latigo CS (based on the BMW 645) and the Fisker Tramonto (based on the Mercedes SL55 AMG).
+However, it looked like his mind was set on building its own cars not just re-bodied the existing ones, so he started Fisker Automotive in 2007 as a company which is dedicated to making one of the first plug-in hybrid luxury vehicles in the world.

 The Financial Situation